birdLark/birdLark.github.io/docs/introduction.md

 ---

-LarkMidTable was formerly named Waterdrop , and renamed LarkMidTable since October 12, 2021.
+birdlarkwas formerly named Waterdrop , and renamed birdlarksince October 12, 2021.

 ---

-LarkMidTable is a very easy-to-use ultra-high-performance distributed data integration platform that supports real-time synchronization of massive data.
+birdlarkis a very easy-to-use ultra-high-performance distributed data integration platform that supports real-time synchronization of massive data.
 It can synchronize tens of billions of data stably and efficiently every day, and has been used in the production of nearly 100 companies.

 ## Why do we need LarkMidTable

-LarkMidTable will do its best to solve the problems that may be encountered in the synchronization of massive data:
+birdlarkwill do its best to solve the problems that may be encountered in the synchronization of massive data:

 - Data loss and duplication
 - Task accumulation and delay